Georges Lemaître 2.0. Project

 The uploading of scanned files and associated metadata will make the archives accessible to researchers and the general public alike.
 For the latter, virtual exhibitions and educational kits will make Lemaître and his work known through an innovative approach, starting from the archives, then contextualising and questioning them.

 To support this multifaceted approach, the project benefits from multiple expertise.
-It is coordinated by the UCL Archives and the Georges Lemaître Archives (Liliane Moens), which are responsible for the preservation and opening of the archives, and is supported by the Institute for Research in Mathematics and Physics.
-UCL (Prof. Jan Govaerts), who helps to identify and understand documents.
-The archives Lemaître are the subject of a scripting within the module “Passion of the researchers” of the Museum L and a collaboration is already well settled with the teachers of the Master in History of the UCL (platform Clio2Web), for the creation of teaching modules and virtual exhibitions by students.
+It is coordinated by the UCL Archives and the Georges Lemaître Archives (Liliane Moens), which are responsible for the preservation and opening of the archives, and is supported by the Institute for Research in Mathematics and Physics, UCLouvain (Prof. Jan Govaerts), who helps to identify and understand documents.
+The archives Lemaître are the subject of a scripting within the module “Passion of the researchers” of the Museum L and a collaboration is already well settled with the teachers of the Master in History of the UCLouvain (platform Clio2Web), for the creation of teaching modules and virtual exhibitions by students.

 Contribute to the influence of the archives Georges Lemaître, Treasury of the Wallonia-Brussels Federation